valueflows/valueflows/mkdocs/docs/index.md

     * sustainable production instead of getting away with as much plunder as possible;
     * “equitable distribution of value” vs exploitation for profit;
     * respecting nature and our environment.
-* To give a few concrete examples, the Valueflows ontology is designed to support
+* To give some concrete examples, the Valueflows ontology is designed to support
     * coordination of economic activity both inside and between organizations, an enterprise is not assumed;
     * reciprocity with or without money, money is not assumed;
     * ecological agents as part of the network; externalities as resources.

+**Namespace**

+The namespace for Valueflows terms is `https://w3id.org/valueflows/ont/vf#`, supporting TTL, JSON-LD and HTML.
+The preferred namespace prefix is `vf`.

 ## Using the documentation